+The views of parents and carers are very important to the school and these are collected regularly in a variety of ways.
 During SEND review meetings the thoughts of parents and carers are taken into account and all 'My Support Plans' are co-produced with parents/carers.
 In addition, paperwork required for an EHCP assessment asks parents to give their views in writing on the provision required for their child and their hopes for the future.

-Parents/ carers of children with SEND are able to email the SENCo with their views and questions at any time.
+Parents/ carers of children with SEND are able to contact the SENDco, Head Teacher or their child's class teacher with their views and questions at any time.
 They are also able to make additional appointments to meet in school to discuss the progress of their child and any changes that need to be made to provision and support.
 These meetings often involve outside agencies to allow all involved in the child's development to contribute to shared plans and provision to support each child in making progress.
-Due to COVID these meetings have either been held using Zoom/ Teams or in a socially distanced meeting space.